hbedle-subsurface/avo-basics/README.md

 - **Conditions:** 23 MPa effective, 64 °C, fixed in every module.
 In module 03 the depth slider changes the ray geometry only, deliberately not the effective pressure, so the angle lesson is not confounded by the rock also stiffening.
+- **Fit uncertainty (modules 05 and 06):** closed form, not simulated.
+For a least-squares line, sigma(G) = sigma/sqrt(Sxx) and sigma(R0) =
+  sigma*sqrt(1/n + xbar^2/Sxx).
+The test suite checks these against 30,000
+  simulated fits (they agree to 0.5%) — the simulation is there to validate the formula, not the other way round.
+- **Intercept and gradient (module 04):** fitted by least squares to the exact Zoeppritz coefficients against sin²θ over the chosen angle range, which is what a processor does.
+This is NOT Shuey's analytic G — that is the tangent at zero offset, and on the default rock the two differ by more than a fifth.
+The background trend and the class boundaries are both fitted or drawn live; the boundaries are a convention (±0.03 in intercept) and the module says so.
 - **Ray geometry (module 03):** exact for a V(z) = 1600 + 0.6z overburden.
   Rays are circular arcs, so the incidence angle is found by solving for the ray parameter that lands on the requested offset, not by the straight-ray